-This course explores the relationships that exist between living organisms and the environments in which they live.
-Emphasis is placed on improving students' thinking and decision-making skills through awareness of environmental issues and social responsibility.
-Laboratory experiments, dissections, field studies, cooperative projects, and the use of technology are all integrated throughout the year.
+This course explores the Next Generation Science Standards using 3-dimensional learning and phenomenon-driven storylines.
+Emphasis is placed on improving students' thinking and decision-making skills through real world phenomena.
+Biology integrates the overarching concepts of DNA, Genetics and Evolution and gives students opportunities to transfer conceptual understanding to new situations.
+Laboratory investigations, field studies, and cooperative learning activities are integrated throughout the year.